wllfaria/ledger.nvim/README.md

 This project intends to leverage tree-sitter to get completions, snippets and other cool features I've missed.

-This is a personal side project, so updated might be a little slow.
+This is a personal side project, so updates might be a little slow.

 ## Features